codeShuriken/Fetch-Rewards-Backend-Engineer-Assignment/README.md

 #### Windows
 1. Download this project.
-2. From the root directory of the project, run the command ./mvnw clean spring-boot:run
+2. From the root directory of the project, run the command:
+    ./mvnw clean spring-boot:run